nyno-kb/python-101/_episodes/03-variables.md

 6
 ~~~
 {: .output}

-Why is the length 6 letters and not 7?
+Note that the result is 6 and not 7.
+This is because it lengt of the value of the variable (i.e. 'helium') that is being counted and not the name of the variable (i.e. `element`)

-*   Nested functions are evaluated from the inside out,
-    just like in mathematics.
+Also note that nested functions are evaluated from the inside out, just like in mathematics.
+Thus, Python first reads the len() function, then the print() function.

-## Choosing a Name
+> ## Choosing a Name
 >
 > Which is a better variable name, `m`, `min`, or `minutes`?
 > Why?